pwmartin/ollama-compass/README.md

 ## ✨ Features

--   **Shodan Scraping**: Finds hosts running Ollama on port `11434` using your Shodan session cookie.
+-   **Web-Based Management**: A fully interactive web UI to run discovery scans, refresh host data, and view results.
+-   **Interactive Data Table**: View all live hosts in a clean, sortable, and filterable table.
+-   **Dynamic Sorting**: Sort hosts by "Last Seen" or "Probable Performance" in both ascending and descending order.
+-   **Model Filtering**: Dynamically filter the host list to show only hosts running specific, user-selected models.
+-   **Background Task Execution**: Discovery and refresh scans are run as background processes, allowing the UI to remain responsive.
--   **Database Storage**: Saves all discovered hosts and their models to a persistent SQLite database (`ollama_hosts.db`).
+-   **Database Storage**: Saves all discovered hosts, their country, and their models to a persistent SQLite database (`ollama_hosts.db`).
--   **Host Refresh**: Includes a script to periodically check the liveness of discovered hosts and update their model lists.
--   **API Service**: Provides a local Flask-based API to serve the collected data in JSON format.
--   **Web UI**: A simple web interface to visualize the live Ollama hosts and their models.
--   **Detailed Analysis**: Estimates host performance based on the models they are running.
+-   **JSON API**: In addition to the UI, data is available at `/api/providers` for integration with other tools.

 ---